mtzgroup/PYSEQM/README.md

 # [PYSEQM: PYtorch-based Semi-Empirical Quantum Mechanics](https://github.com/lanl/PYSEQM)

 <hr/>

+### *Warning*
-### *Warning*: Currently, only the develop branch of this fork is actively developed and maintained.
+Currently, only the develop branch of this fork is actively developed and maintained.
 Updates will be merged into the main/master brnach (and upstream) soon.

 <hr/>

 [PYSEQM](https://github.com/lanl/PYSEQM) is a Semi-Empirical Quantum Mechanics package implemented in [PyTorch](http://pytorch.org).
 It provides built-in interfaces for machine learning and efficient molecular dynamic engines with GPU supported.
 Several molecular dynamics algorithms are implemented for facilitating dynamic simulations, inlcuding orginal and Extended Lagrangian Born-Oppenheimer Molecular Dynamics, geometric optimization and  several thermostats.